-When the pandemic began to impact public life, the finance industry not ceased, but spurred technology and service modernization.
+When the pandemic began to impact public life, the finance industry not ceased, but spurred technology and service modernization for bank onboarding and client service.
 According to the latest forecast from Gartner, Inc. adjusted with account of the COVID-19 impact, the spending on banking information technology is projected to increase by 6.6% in 2021 and exceed the numbers before the pandemic.
 Having said that, let’s go through the key trends for 2021.

 Banking destination in 2021